RagniGarg97/Raksh-Project/CONTRIBUTE.md

 ## Continuous Integration

-The Kata Containers project has a gating process to prevent introducing regressions.
+The Raksh project has a gating process to prevent introducing regressions.
 When your PR is submitted, a Continuous Integration (CI) system will run different checks on different platforms, based upon your changes.
-Currently Kata uses [Jenkins](http://jenkins.katacontainers.io) and
-[Travis CI](https://travis-ci.org/kata-containers/) for testing your changes.

 Some of the checks are: